philipwalton/blog/_drafts/2013-11-28-my-experience-interviewing-as-a-front-end-engineer.markdown

 date: 2013-11-28 17:14:43
 ---

+Over the past few months I've been casually looking for front-end jobs in the San Francisco.
+It's not that I hated my current job or my current company, but with the tech scene in Santa Barbara being so small, I never felt like I really know how good (or bad) of a developer I actually was.
+I decided to interview at some big name companies in the Bay Area just see how I would fare.

+Throughout this whole process I sent inquires to, and had phone interviews with Google, Twitter, Rdio, Causes, Zoosk, and Chart.io.
+Of those I was invited to interview on-site with Google, Twitter, Causes, and Zoosk.

+Before I go any further or into any more detail, I want to give a few disclaimers.
+First of all, I don't think it would be fair or professional for me to divulge which companies made me offers and which didn't.
+I'll simply say that I received more than one offer and more than one rejection, but that it's not really relevant to my overriding point.
+Secondly, I want to stress that I'm going to do my best to honor the privacy of these companies.
+I don't want to call anyone in particular out for doing bad things; instead, I want to point out concerning trends that I saw and offer my thoughts on them.

 ## The Problems

 - Most companies didn't ask me any CSS questions.
 The few that did asked be extremely basic things that any web developer should know, back-end or front-end